 Did you know?

-Everyone has had a blister at one time or another, and those of you who practice sports probably get them more or less often, since they can easily be caused by friction when there is a bit of moisture.
+Everyone has had a blister at one time or another, and those of you who practice sports probably get them more often, since they can easily be caused by friction when there is a bit of moisture.
 Activities like long-distance running or hiking, in particular, make blisters so common that even the pros get them.
 There are many recommendations to avoid blisters, and these include making sure your shoes fit comfortably, putting petroleum jelly on your skin to prevent friction, or putting tape on the inside of a shoe if there is a spot that irritates your skin.
 If you do get a blister, what should you do?
 Some people like draining the fluid out, while other do not.
 Doctors say that it depends on where the blister is, and whether it will still be subjected to friction.
 One thing they all agree on, however, is that draining a blister can make infection easier, so you should never do it yourself with unsanitary materials.

 A blister, or blister pack, is a small covering of plastic, usually affixed to a piece of cardboard, foil, or flat plastic, and containing a small item, as a pen, bolt, or medicinal pill, like this one.